-Designed for covering miles of tarmac quickly, there’s no doubting, especially if you’ve come from riding a mountain bike or a hybrid, the wonderful efficiency of a road bike.
+Designed for covering miles of tarmac quickly, there is no doubting, especially if you have come from riding a mountain bike or a hybrid, the wonderful efficiency of a road bike.
 From top of range pro standard machines to entry level models, what key characteristics are common to all road bikes and what differentiates them from their trail, track and time trial cousins?

 Brakes and shifters